Multivariable quantum signal processing (M-QSP): prophecies of the two-headed oracle: Construction and analysis of M-QSP

+A foundational observation of algebraic geometry is the formalization of the often overlooked fact that a univariate polynomial (an algebraic object) is uniquely defined by its root-set in the corresponding field (a geometric object).
+For more general fields or in multivariable settings, similar statements connect ideals of polynomial rings\footnote{We don't define these here because they won't be needed for the proofs given, but they are vital, simple building blocks of the statements of algebraic geometry and abstract algebra generally.
+For some classic textbooks see \cite{hartshorne_textbook} and the more introductory \cite{fulton_textbook}.} and algebraic sets (e.g., Hilbert's Nullstellensatz).
+By understanding algebraic objects through geometric means (and vice versa) a variety of otherwise difficult problems can become amenable to simpler, otherwise established methods of analysis. \end{remark}

-This work will study a subset of Laurent polynomials, trigonometric polynomials, for which relevant positivstellensätze are known to exist for two variables, albeit under complex restrictions \cite{mv_frt_04, dumitrescu_monograph_07}.
+This work will study a subset of Laurent polynomials, trigonometric polynomials, for which relevant positivstellensätze are known to exist for two variables, albeit under complicated restrictions \cite{mv_frt_04, dumitrescu_monograph_07}.
 The primary work of Theorem~\ref{thm:partial_m_qsp_properties} will be thus to guarantee that the setting of M-QSP satisfies the requirements for the application of these positivstellensätze, and to probe the induced properties of this application.
-We aim also to interpret the use of these rather arcane methods.
+We aim also to interpret the meaning of these rather arcane methods in the context of quantum algorithms.

-Primarily this work relies on the generalization of a result for non-negative single-variable trigonometric polynomials known and attributed variously \cite{polya_szego_analysis} as the Fejér-Riesz lemma (or theorem), given in Lemma~\ref{lemma:frt}.
+This work mostly relies on the generalization of a standard result for non-negative single-variable trigonometric polynomials known and attributed variously \cite{polya_szego_analysis} as the Fejér-Riesz lemma (or theorem), given in Lemma~\ref{lemma:frt}.
 This lemma states that such polynomials can be reëxpressed as squares uniquely up to simple constraints.
 We claim, and show in the alternative proof of \ref{thm:partial_qsp_properties}, that this lemma is effectively the only non-trivial mathematical fact made use of in QSP.
 The purpose of this lemma in both QSP and M-QSP is to enable a partial specification of a unitary matrix to be completed under constraints.
-If these partial specifications can be satisfied, then the other major theorem of QSP (Theorem~\ref{thm:major_qsp_properties}) guarantees that the corresponding QSP phases can be determined efficiently (where further work has shown numerical stability as well).
+This completed (i.e., filled-out) unitary is easily implementable as a series of simple quantum gates.
+That is, if these partial specifications can be satisfied, then the other major theorem of QSP (Theorem~\ref{thm:major_qsp_properties}) guarantees that the corresponding QSP phases can be determined efficiently (where further work has shown numerical stability as well).